 Sure, it can be scary work, but it may be the most important tweak you can make to your business in the coming year to deliver you the life you really want.

 Who among us wouldn't like to earn the same with less effort, running around, juggling?
-As you're plotting and scheming your 2016, take a look at HOW you earned in 2015 and think about how you could refine your business model, to serve the right clients at the right price.
+As you're plotting and scheming your new year, take a look at HOW you earned in this year and think about how you could refine your business model, to serve the right clients at the right price.